zohac/ubuntu-server-16.04-server-web/README.md

 ### Installing the Blackfire CLI tool

-1. Install the blackfire-agent package:

-        sudo apt-get install blackfire-agent

-2. Run the config command to initialize the client:
+* Run the config command to initialize the client:

         blackfire config

-### Installing the PHP Probe

-1. Install the blackfire-php package:

-        sudo apt-get install blackfire-php

-2. To finish the probe installation, restart your web server or PHP-FPM and check that there are no error messages.

 ## Issues